avengers-p7/Avengers_P7_Documents/Application_CI/Design/buildPiperFeatures.md

 ***

 ## Introduction
-This documentation provide a introduction of  _**Build Piper**_  and its features as a CI orchestration tool.
+This documentation provide a introduction of  _**BuildPiper**_  and its features as a CI orchestration tool.

 BuildPiper is an end-to-end Kubernetes and Microservices Application Delivery Platform designed for developer and engineering teams.
 It offers a comprehensive set of features for managing the entire lifecycle of containerized applications.